Britain’s nurses wore garbage bags as gowns, and the bereaved are demanding answers

-The government says 82 health-care workers and 16 nursing home and social-care workers have died of covid-19, the disease caused by the coronavirus.
+The government says 82 health-care workers and 16 nursing home and social-care workers have died of covid-19, the disease caused by the novel coronavirus.
 One website run by nurses says at least 140 have died.

-Health secretary Matt Hancock was grilled Tuesday about the government’s failure on PPE.
+Health secretary Matt Hancock was grilled Tuesday about the government’s failure on personal protective equipment (PPE).
 During an interview with Hancock on LBC radio, the son of a doctor called in.

-Intisar Chowdhury, 18, wanted to know whether Hancock personally regretted not taking seriously enough his father’s warnings about the PPE shortages.
+Intisar Chowdhury, 18, wanted to know whether Hancock personally regretted not taking seriously enough warnings by Chowdhury’s father about the PPE shortages.

-Chowdhury’s father, Abdul Mabud Chowdhury, a doctor who worked at a hospital in east London, died of covid-19.
+His father, Abdul Mabud Chowdhury, a doctor who worked at a hospital in east London, died of covid-19.
 Days before he was admitted to a hospital after falling sick, the older Chowdhury had publicly urged the prime minister to get front-line health workers the protective equipment they needed.

 Hancock told the younger Chowdhury that he was “really sorry” about his father’s death and that “we took very, very seriously what your father said, and we’ve been working round-the-clock to ensure that there’s enough protective equipment.”

-The health secretary this month promised a “herculean effort” to deliver personal protective equipment (PPE) where needed.
+The health secretary this month promised a “herculean effort” to deliver protective equipment where needed.
 He also said, “There’s enough PPE to go around, but only if it’s used in line with our guidance.”

 Hancock suggested at the time that health-care workers might be wasting gowns and masks — wearing them only once, when they could be used to treat several patients.
 “We need everyone to treat PPE like the precious resource that it is,” he said.
 “That means only using it when there’s a clinical need and not using more than is needed.”